spatie/browsershot/README.md

     ->save($pathToImage);
 ```

-If for some reason you want to set the user agent Google Chrome should use when taking the screenshot you can do so:
+If, for some reason, you want to set the user agent Google Chrome should use when taking the screenshot you can do so:

 ```php
 Browsershot::url('https://example.com')